18F/handbook/_pages/welcome-to-TTS/classes/working-groups-and-guilds-101.md

       <tr>
         <th id="diversity">Diversity</th>
         <td class="col-description">
-          We help make 18F a great place to work for people of all backgrounds. <br />
+          We help make TTS a great place to work for people of all backgrounds. <br />
           <a href="https://gsa-tts.slack.com/messages/g-diversity">#g-diversity</a>
         </td>
       </tr>